Products

 1. Once you’ve determined the attributes you’re testing, you’ll generate your experimental design

-1. Each attribute should appear at least three times
+1. Each attribute should appear at least three times.

-2. Each attribute should appear the same number of times
+2. Each attribute should appear the same number of times.

-3. Each attribute should appear with the other attributes the same number of times (e.g. each attribute appears with each other attribute twice)
+3. Each attribute should appear with the other attributes the same number of times (e.g. each attribute appears with each other attribute twice).

 3. Distribute your survey to your target market using SurveyMonkey Audience or your own contact list.

-4. Collect and analyze results.
+4. Collect and analyse the results.

 5. Present your findings to stakeholders with key findings and recommendations.